openshift/enhancements/enhancements/storage/csi-migration.md

 We propose to add a carry-patch to the Attach Detach Controller in OCP that enables the migration of some storage plugins.
 Initially we would start with Cinder and GCP, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).

+In addition to that, we propose to utilize the existing **TechPreviewNoUpgrade** *FeatureSet* to switch the feature on and off during the Tech Preview phase.

 ### Implementation Details/Notes/Constraints

 Before getting to our proposal, we need to describe some of the upstream requirements for using CSI Migration.